-Depending on your metabolism, and your level of daily activity, more or even slightly less may be required.
-It’s very important that you get your rest when bulking, as your muscles simply cannot recover and grow at optimum rate if you are continually working them – and if you are continually burning the calories off doing other activities.
+Depending on your metabolism, and your level of daily activity more or even slightly less may be required.
+It’s very important that you get your rest when bulking, as your muscles simply cannot recover and grow at the optimum rate if you are continually working them – and if you are continually burning the calories off doing other activities.
 Rest is key.

-Don’t try to get too caught up in the typical ratio of 40% protein, 40% carbs, 20% fat when bulking, although you must ensure you get sufficient protein at around 1 – 1.5g per lb of bodyweight, and a good healthy amount of complex carbs.
-Mostly though, it’s the overall calories which count.
+Don’t try to get too caught up in the typical ratio of 40% protein, 40% carbs, and 20% fat when bulking, although you must ensure you get sufficient protein at around 1 – 1.5g per lb of bodyweight, and a good healthy amount of complex carbs.
+Mostly though, it’s the overall calories that count.
 And, if you find yourself putting too much fat on, you may want to readjust your calorie count a little.
 Happy bulking!

-High Calorie High Protein Snacks
+High-Calorie High Protein Snacks

-When looking to add more muscle you need to be aware that you have to eat ever increasing amounts of calories (or portions, if you like).
+When looking to add more muscle you need to be aware that you have to eat ever-increasing amounts of calories (or portions, if you like).
 That means more of everything; particularly protein.

 Protein is essential in both maintaining and building muscle.
-Many bodybuilders eat a terrific amount of protein, upwards of 2g per lb of bodyweight.
-Others tend to hover around 1g per lb of bodyweight.
+Many bodybuilders eat a terrific amount of protein, upwards of 2g per lb of body weight.
+Others tend to hover around 1g per lb of body weight.

 I say just do whatever gets you results and you will only know for certain what works best for you by testing.
 If you find eating more protein on a daily basis equals more lean muscle mass, you’d be a fool not to take full advantage of the fact, right?

 It’s recommended that you eat every 3 hours when trying to gain muscle, and you should always include protein in these meals.
 ‘Meal’, however, is a rather misleading term.
 They don’t have to be actual meals, not all the time.
-You could, for instance, describe them as high protein snacks.
+You could, for instance, describe them as high-protein snacks.

-Natural foods such as hard boiled eggs, beef cold cuts, chicken breasts/wings, a chunk of cheese, nuts, or canned fish (mackerel, tuna, and salmon) are great and very convenient high protein snacks.
+Natural foods such as hard-boiled eggs, beef cold cuts, chicken breasts/wings, a chunk of cheese, nuts, or canned fish (mackerel, tuna, and salmon) are great and very convenient high-protein snacks.

 A lot of foods contain protein, but, the snacks I have mentioned are certainly the best because they are unprocessed or processed in a way in which the nutritional values are preserved or enhanced.
 Stay away from junk snacks; keep it lean, and you’ll keep lean.

 Remember, in your diet, moderation is the key… particularly in foods containing saturated fats.
-You should always try to keep your diet within the 40/40/20 range discussed in other articles, with fats making up the 20% of your diet and overall calories.
+You should always try to keep your diet within the 40/40/20 range discussed in other articles, with fats making up 20% of your diet and overall calories.
 While fats are useful, I wouldn’t go too heavy with them; so don’t neglect the leaner sources of nutrients.